veloxforce/archibus-deploy/docs/README.MCP-CONFIGURATION.md

 - Ready-to-use `librechat.yaml` file
 - No server setup required on your end

+**What You Don't Need to Configure:**
+- MCP server URLs or endpoints
+- Authentication credentials or tokens
+- Tool registration or discovery

 **Post-Configuration State:**
 - Facility management tools available in chat interface
 - Users can search assets, create work requests naturally